odow/SDDP.jl/docs/src/tutorial/07_advanced_modelling.md

     `JuMP.set_coefficient` sets the coefficient on the _canonicalized_ constraint.

+## Integrality

+The fundamental reason why SDDP works is convexity.
+This necessitates continuous variables.
+If your model includes binary or integer variables (e.g., [`air_conditioning.jl`](https://github.com/odow/SDDP.jl/blob/master/examples/air_conditioning.jl))
+`SDDP.jl` will contruct a (sub-optimal) policy using the continuous relaxation of the problem.
+But, when you simulate this policy, `SDDP.jl` will solve the original mixed-integer problem.

 In the next tutorial, [Basic VIII: debugging](@ref) we discuss how to debug models built using `SDDP.jl`.